nicoespeon/understandlegacycode.com/content/blog/another-way-of-refactoring-untested-code/index.md

 If the `tail` code consists of whole statements and doesn’t rely on references that are unique to the if or else clauses.
 See [this article](https://xp123.com/articles/refactoring-pull-common-code-conditional/) for more details.

 Hopefully, in my situation (VS Code + JavaScript), this refactoring can be automated.
-Not with Abracadabra, but [with p42](https://p42.ai/documentation/code-assist/move-last-statement-out-of-if-else) from Lars Grammel that I recommend you to use.
+Not with Abracadabra, but [with p42](https://web.archive.org/web/20221128081955/https://p42.ai/documentation/code-assist/move-last-statement-out-of-if-else) ([visual demo](https://github.com/p42ai/js-assistant/blob/01d9bce026eeea02efb17f2ce50a1fadb4fd6ba6/code-assist/move-last-statement-out-of-if-else/doc/vscode-example.gif?raw=true)) from Lars Grammel that I recommend you to use.
+It is unfortunately not maintained anymore, but it still has a few working refactorings like this.

 Let’s start doing that from the most nested if statement until we are done: